Viestar/NarrArtive/README.md

 - [x]  AWS
 - [ ]  Google Cloud

-> According to ALX servers, we will be using AWS also because of its extensive services, scalability, and popularity, which provides a robust foundation for hosting and scaling the platform
+> According to ALX servers, I will be using AWS also because of its extensive services, scalability, and popularity, which provides a robust foundation for hosting and scaling the platform
 >

 ### Development tools

 - Visual Studio Code: Code editor or integrated development environment (IDE) - has a lot of extensions.
 - Git: Version control system for code management  and deployment.
-- **Project management tools**: We will use notion for task tracking and project management.
+- **Project management tools**: I will use notion for task tracking and project management.

 ### Other technologies